Ioannis Papapetrou: Panathinaikos

-On July 8, 2018, Papapetrou declined Olympiacos's renewal proposal, and became a free agent.
+On July 8, 2018, Papapetrou declined Olympiacos's renewal proposal and became a free agent.
 Two days later, he signed with Olympiacos' arch-rivals, Panathinaikos, on a three-year deal.

 On February 17, 2019, he won his first title with Panathinaikos, after beating PAOK in the 2019 Greek Cup Final, which was held at Heraklion Indoor Sports Arena.
 Papapetrou had 10 points, 6 rebounds, 2 assists, 2 steals, and 2 blocks in that game.
 Four months later, Papapetrou was crowned Greek Basket League champion, after Panathinaikos swept Promitheas Patras in the league's finals.

 Prior to the 2020–21 season, Papapetrou became the team's captain after the departure of Nick Calathes.
 He averaged 12.1 points and 4.1 rebounds per game.
 On July 11, 2021, Papapetrou officially renewed his contract with the Greek club for an additional two years.

-On July 15, 2022, Papapetrou amicably parted ways with Panathinaikos after four seasons.
+On July 15, 2022, Papapetrou parted ways with Panathinaikos after four seasons together.

 Partizan

-On July 19, 2022, Papapetrou signed a one-year contract with Serbian club Partizan, under coach Željko Obradović.
+On July 19, 2022, Papapetrou signed a two-year contract with Serbian powerhouse Partizan, under coach Željko Obradović.
+During the 2022–23 season, Partizan was eliminated from Real Madrid in a tight 3-2 playoffs series.
+In 38 EuroLeague games, Papapetrou averaged 5.4 points and 2.3 rebounds in 20 minutes per contest.

+Partizan ended the 2022–23 season by lifting the ABA League championship trophy, after a victorious 3–2 series against Crvena zvezda in the finals.

+On July 12, 2023, Papapetrou amicably parted ways with the Serbian powerhouse.

+Return to Panathinaikos

+On July 12, 2023, Papapetrou made his return to Panathinaikos, signing a two-year contract.

+On June 22, 2025, Papapetrou announced his retirement from basketball with a message on his Instagram account, due to his injuries the past few years, which lead him to end his career early, at the age of 31.